Commission Internationale de Karting: "Golden Era" (1981–2006)

-The modern era (2000–present)
+Modern developments (2007–present)

 The CIK-FIA attempted to re-brand global karting in 2007.
 The primary direct-drive class became KF1 and the primary gearbox class became KZ1.
 The secondary divisions KF2 and KZ2 each replaced ICA and ICC; both classes had been contested since the early 1980s.
 KF3 replaced ICA-J as the junior direct-drive class.

 In 2013, Max Verstappen became the first driver to win three CIK championships in a single season, winning both the KF and KZ European Championships, as well as the KZ World Championship.
 Verstappen also became the first driver to win CIK championships in both the primary direct-drive and gearbox classes in a single season, and the first driver to win multiple European Championships in a single season since his father Jos in 1989.

 In 2016, Original Kart (OK) regulations replaced KF in the direct-drive category, after its perceived failure within the kart racing community and restrictive regulations resulted in reduced entries at international competitions.
 OK-Junior (OK-J) also replaced KF-J as the junior class.